jardon/jardon.dev/content/posts/learning-in-the-ai-world.md

 - State caching and management in Flutter
 - Dart isolates for multithreading and asynhronous tasks

 So maybe one day, learning won't be necessary, and we'll all just be grateful we're not extinct.
 Even if my skills no longer mattered, would I regret the time spent collecting them?
 So far, there's very little if anything that I regret knowing.
 My life is rarely better from being more ignorant and less competent.
 So I'll go do something that has been done before -- write something that has been written before.
-I'll push my own boundaries instead of looking at them with apathy.
+I'll push my own boundaries instead of approaching them with apathy.
 I'll pursue excellence so that when it's needed, I can take advantage of what I already have.

 You should too.